tum-esi/wade/README.md

         - Ausführen der TDs nacheinander

 - (o) Folders: Create user interface for folders
-- (o) Mashups: Create user interface for mashups
-- (+) Interaction Selection: Support all possible input types for write and actions in UI (also images and so on)
 - (o) Editor: Add td from local machine
 - (+) Refactor: Deleting / Adding / Merging sidebar elements: strict interface to add / remove in data and in GUI